mhausenblas/eksphemeral/README.md

 - Check cluster status via a HTTP `GET` to `$BASEURL/status/$CLUSTERID`
 - Auto-destruction of a cluster after the set timeout

-In order to build the service, clone this repo, and make sure you've got the `aws` CLI and the [SAM CLI](https://github.com/awslabs/aws-sam-cli) installed.
+In order to build the service, clone this repo, and make sure you've got the `aws` CLI, [SAM CLI](https://github.com/awslabs/aws-sam-cli), and the [Fargate CLI](https://somanymachines.com/fargate/) installed.

-Dependencies: AWS Lambda, Amazon EKS, Docker, `aws`, `sam`, and `jq`.
+All the dependencies: AWS Lambda, AWS Fargate, Amazon EKS, Docker, `aws`, `sam`, `fargate` and `jq`.

 ## Preparation